If you’re new to clean eating, here are some tips on how to attack grocery shopping.

 My favorite thing about clean eating is that you don’t need a lot of ingredients to make a meal.
 Sometimes less is more.
 So don’t feel like you have to have 40 different veggies, fruits, lean proteins, and spices on hand at all times just to create one or two meals.

 Remember tip number 5 from my how to eat clean post and try to stick to the outside of the store.
-Except for grains, beans, condiments, spices and some clean snacks, everything in your cart should come from 3 walls of the grocery store (steer clear of the bakery section). 🙂
+Except for spices and some other clean pantry items, everything in your cart should come from 3 walls of the grocery store (steer clear of the bakery section). 🙂

 Here are some of my favorite clean eating foods.
 This list is by no means 100% inclusive of everything you could eat, it’s just what we usually buy at the store and/or farmer’s market.